-Cash is represented by deposits with financial institutions repayable without penalty on notice of not more than 24 hours.
-Cash equivalents are highly liquid investments that mature in no more than ninety five days from the date of acquisition and that are readily convertible to known amounts of cash with insignificant risk of change in value.
+Cash is represented by cash on hand and demand and deposits.
+Cash equivalents are short term, highly liquid investments that are readily convertible to known amounts of cash and that are subject to an insignificant risk of changes in value.